 Step 1: D is for Definition

-In the past generations people are paid fix amounts of money for their hourly work.
+In past generations, people were paid fixed amounts of money for their hourly work.
 While this is still true up to this day, there are a handful of new tools that anyone can utilize to multiply their productivity.

 - Who are the New Rich?

-The New Rich are the businessmen who focuses their strength and energy to the most profitable clients.
+The New Rich are the businessmen who focus their strength and energy on the most profitable clients.
 They outsource operations and work remotely anywhere they please.